Get

 How much cash should I take to Guatemala?

-The amount of cash to take to Guatemala depends on your travel plans, expenses, and preferences.
+The amount of cash to take to Guatemala depends on your daily costs, accommodation, food, transport, and activities.
+Add a bit extra for tips or emergencies.

 How can I avoid ATM fees in Guatemala?